 I can just about play enough notes and chords into a sequencer.
 I’d like to point out it is easy; it’s not like some clever music professor sort of thing!
 It’s about having an idea and the passion for it.
 I’ve always been into DIY music but there are limits…there are some chancers who have made completely sh*t music! *laughs*

-While we are on the topic of the early days, ‘Killer’ was such a massive hit for you, did it become a bit of a millstone for you in trying to surpass or equal it or is it something that you will always be proud of as your defining moment?
+While we are on the topic of the early days, ‘Killer’ was such a massive hit for you, did it become a bit of a millstone for you in trying to surpass or equal it or is it something that you will always be proud of?

 About three years ago, it was the 20th Anniversary and I got NINA HAGEN to re-sing it because I wanted to commemorate it seeing as that’s what everyone was doing, all this retro culture, tribute bands and bands reforming!
 So I got NINA HAGEN because she was the antithesis of SEAL!
 But it didn’t work out because of admin people getting in the middle of it as usual.
 So I got my friend Gerardo to sing it.

 Lately, I’ve been proud of how many times it’s been covered.
 It dawned on me…I can’t think of any other track from that acid house generation that’s been covered so much.